NormXU/NormXU.github.io/_posts/2023-08-09-Rethinking-Rotary-Position-Embedding.md

 $$\dfrac{n}{(\beta\lambda)^{d/2-1}}\simeq \dfrac{n}{(\beta)^{d/2-1}}$$

-The frequency remains relatively stable w.r.$$\lambda$$, indicating that the corresponding dimension doesn’t become more crowded.
-Therefore, to represent a larger number, a high-frequency dimension is more likely to extrapolate by using an additional dimension rather than extending its current range that one dimension can hold.
+You can see the frequency remains relatively stable w.r.t $$\lambda$$, indicating that the corresponding dimension doesn’t become too crowded.
+Therefore, to represent a larger number, a high-frequency dimension is more likely to extrapolate by using an additional dimension rather than extending its current range one dimension can hold.
 This is what we call: high-frequency for extrapolation.

 From the derivation above, we can see that NTK-aware Scaled RoPE cleverly combines interpolation and extrapolation together.
 Besides scaling the base, I believe any transformations on the frequencies will be also effective as long as it ensures the extrapolation for high frequencies and interpolation for low-frequencies.